JyotiGupta-alt/Ecommerce-Dashboard/README.md

+Ecommerce-Dashboard

+Description: “This project showcases an interactive Power BI Dashboard for E-commerce sales insights.”

 # 🛒 E-Commerce Sales Dashboard

 This Power BI dashboard provides insights into **sales, profit, and customer behavior** across different states and categories.